alfredeen/openwebui-grafana-bash/README.md

 ```

 Edit the values in the .env file.
 Some configuration options to note are:
+* SCRAPE_INTERVAL_SECONDS: To control the frequency to request new stats from the Open WebUI host.
 * DRY_RUN:  Set to true to run the scraper program without writing anything to the InfluxDB.

 Run docker compose